-In 2019, as part of the PhD Excellence Initiative, UB established a floor for stipends paid to fully-time funded PhD student TA/RA/GA appointments.
-In fall 2021, the university began covering fees charged to these students, and as part of our regular review of this initiative, the decision was made to increase the stipend floor effective fall 2023.
+In 2019, as part of the PhD Excellence Initiative, UB established a floor for stipends paid to full-time, fully-funded PhD students with TA/RA/GA appointments.
+In fall 2021, the university began covering fees charged to these students, and, as part of our regular review of this initiative, the decision was made to increase the stipend floor in fall 2023.
 Additionally, academic deans were asked to review their programs and create plans that: